kockie69/RPJ/docs/dryland.md

 # DryLand / First order LPF/HPF filter <a name="easter"></a>
 ![dryland image](./dryland.png)

 DryLand is a module that delivers a first order Low-pass and High-pass filter.
+The filter is normalized so that the maximum gain is 0.0 dB, and there is no resonant peaking.

 ## Controls
 Cutoff knob controls the center frequency of the filters.